How Long Does it Take to Write 1000 Words?

 To figure out your own “average time to write 1000 words” you first need to:

-For instance, let’s say you’re working on a 3000 word essay.
+For instance, let’s say you’re working on a 3000 word essay (or a similar piece of academic writing).
 You’ve already planned it out and noted some key quotes you want to use, with their references—so you just need to draft the whole thing.

 You work on it for 2 hours on Monday, 1.5 hours on Tuesday, and 1.5 hours on Wednesday, for a total of 5 hours.
 Your draft is complete, and for simplicity’s sake, let’s say it came to 3000 words exactly.

-So how long did it take you per 1000 words?
+So how long did it take you to write 1,000 words?

 Tip: You might want to track your average over time to see whether it changes.
-You may also want to track whether you’re faster at certain times of day – e.g. whether you tend to write faster in the mornings or evenings.
+You may also want to track whether you’re faster at certain times of day – e.g. whether you tend to write faster in the mornings or evenings – as this can help you identify your most productive hours.

 How Long Does it Take to Type 1000 Words?

 It takes about 25 minutes to physically type 1000 words.
-(That’s based on an average typing speed of around 40 words per minute.)
+(That’s based on an average typing speed of around 40 words per minute.
+You may be faster or slower than the average person!)

 If you’re hitting that speed when you’re writing a story, article, blog post, etc, that’s a really fast pace!
 It probably means you’re working on something that you’ve already outlined in lots of detail, or that you’re producing stream-of-consciousness writing.

 However, if your typing speed is fairly slow (say, 20 words per minute) that may be holding you back from writing faster.
-You might want to check out your typing speed here and try out some typing speed games to help you speed up a bit.
+You might want to check out your typing speed here and try out some typing speed games to help you improve your typing skills and increase your average writing speed a bit.

 Why Does it Matter How Long it Takes to Write 1000 Words?